Change of Status

 An alien already in the United States in nonimmigrant status may apply for a change to F-1 status.
-A change of status within the U.S. is not a change of visa; it is only permission to remain in the U.S. The I-94 Card issued to you upon approval of your change of status it is not a travel document and therefore there is no guarantee that you will be able to come back into the U.S. if you leave the country or that you won’t have to apply for an F-1 Visa if you choose to return to the U.S. after leaving.
+A change of status within the U.S. is not a change of visa; it is only permission to remain in the U.S. The I-94 Card or stamp issued to you upon approval of your change of status it is not a travel document and therefore there is no guarantee that you will be able to come back into the U.S. if you leave the country or that you won’t have to apply for an F-1 Visa if you choose to return to the U.S. after leaving.

 Restrictions on changing to F-1 status:

 Certain nonimmigrants are not permitted to change status to F-1 while in the United States.
 These nonimmigrants may still be eligible for F-1 status, but only through obtaining an F-1 visa at the U.S Consulate or Embassy in their country and re-entering the United States.

 The following nonimmigrants are not permitted to change status to F-1 in the United States: